tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 #### How the Proof System for Protocol 1 Works

-????
+Protocol 1 uses an inner product argument of two vectors $ \mathbf a, \mathbf b \in \mathbb Z^n_p $.

 #### Inner-Product Verification through Multi-Exponentiation (Protocol 2)

 Protocol 2 performs inner-product verification through multi-exponentiation, the latter being a technique to reduce the number of computationally expensive exponentiations.
 The number of exponentiations is reduced to a single multi-exponentiation by delaying all the exponentiations until the last round.
 Protocol 2 has a logarithmic number of rounds and in each round the *prover* $ \mathcal{P} $ and *verifier* $ \mathcal{V} $ compute a new set of generators.
-By unrolling the recursion, the final $ g $ and $ h $ can be expressed in terms of the input generators $ \mathbf {g},\mathbf {h} \in \mathbb G^n ​$ as:
+By unrolling the recursion, the final $ g $ and $ h $ can be expressed in terms of the input generators $ \mathbf {g},\mathbf {h} \in \mathbb G^n $ as:
 $$
 g = \prod _{i=1}^n g_i^{s_i} \in \mathbb{G}, \mspace{21mu} h=\prod _{i=1}^n h_i^{1/s_i} \in \mathbb{G}
 $$